Share this page

 What are the costs involved?
 Are scholarships available?

-Training and lobby materials, all breakfasts, 1 group dinner, and 3 group lunches are included for all participants.
+Training and lobby materials, all breakfasts, and 3 group lunches are included for all participants.
 Participants are responsible for travel expenses, dinner each night, and hotel expenses.
-Lodging will be $378 for 4 nights, if you share a room, and $756 if you prefer your own room.
-Parking is $35 per day.
-Travel costs will be dependent on mode of transportation and distance.
+Lodging will be $438 for 4 nights, if you share a room, and $876 if you prefer your own room.
+Parking at the hotel is $42 per day.

 Limited scholarships may be available for travel and lodging.
 Please indicate if you need a full or partial scholarship on your registration form.